cestella/small_projects/nlp/textProcessing/README.md

 #Introduction

 This is a simple demonstration of how to use Tika to extract text and metadata from binary files using Pig.
 This is done via a UDF.
+Tika is a library for generalized extraction of text from many different file formats (i.e. PDF, doc, xls, etc.)  It wraps many different open source libraries to do its work.
+The intent is to extract content as well as metadata about any file that you throw at it that is able to be parsed.

 Also, in order to read files
 from HDFS, a WholeFileLoader is created, which takes a directory and